Take $300 off a WinkBeds Mattress. Use Code: SF300

 Sciatica causes radiating pain in the lower back, hips, and legs that can make it difficult to get a good night’s sleep.
 The pain can be short-term, or it can persist for a while.
 In either case, having a mattress that cushions sore spots and takes pressure off the lower back can be a crucial step to getting some shut-eye.

 Take $300 off a WinkBeds Mattress.
 Use Code: SF300

 WinkBeds recently released the GravityLux, an all-foam mattress tufted with gel-infused foam.
 People who suffer from sciatica will likely appreciate the zoned transitional layer, which provides targeted pressure relief in the shoulders and extra support for the lower back.

 WinkBeds uses proprietary AirCell foam in the comfort layer of the GravityLux Mattress.
 This open-cell foam is engineered to mimic the motion isolation and pressure-relieving properties of memory foam without the heat retention.
-A cooling Tencel cover tufted with gel-infused foam further increases airflow, allowing the mattress to sleep cooler than most memory foam mattresses.
+A Tencel cover tufted with gel-infused foam is designed to further increase airflow.

 The GravityLux is available in three firmness levels, which equate to medium soft (4), medium (5), and firm (7).
-Between the three options, every sleeper should be able to find a comfortable surface no matter their body type or preferred sleep position.
+Between the three options, every sleeper should be able to find a good fit, no matter their body type or preferred sleep position.

 The WinkBeds GravityLux is handmade in Wisconsin.
 Customers have 120 nights to sleep on the mattress before committing.
 After this, any manufacturing or workmanship defects will be covered under a full replacement lifetime warranty.

 SleepFoundation readers save $200 on a DreamCloud mattress with code: sleepfoundation